Research Assistant Professor

 My research focuses on identifying factors that have the potential to mitigate maladaptive outcomes for children and adolescents, especially those with elevated symptoms of Attention-Deficit/Hyperactivity Disorder.
 My interests include investigating physical activity as a tool to promote positive academic, behavioral, and social outcomes.
 My current work examines the impact of our Kiddie CATs on the Move physical activity curriculum on school readiness outcomes (e.g., disruptive behaviors; behavioral impairment; development in social-emotional, physical, language, cognitive, literacy, and mathematics domains) for young children living in poverty.

-- Hoza, B., Shoulberg, E. K., Tompkins, C. L., Martin, C. P., Krasner, A., Dennis, M., Meyer, L. E. Cook, H. (in press).
+- Hoza, B., Shoulberg, E. K., Tompkins, C. L., Martin, C. P., Krasner, A., Dennis, M., Meyer, L. E. Cook, H. (2020).
 Moderate-to-vigorous physical activity and processing speed: Predicting adaptive change in ADHD levels and related impairments in preschoolers.
 Journal of Child Psychology and Psychiatry.
+Advance online publication.

 - Tompkins, C. L., Shoulberg, E. K., Meyer, L. E., Martin, C.P., Dennis, M., Krasner, A., & Hoza, B. (2019).
 Distinct methods for assessing compliance with a physical activity guideline in preschools.
 Journal of Physical Activity & Health, 16(10), 902-907.